oxyplot/oxyplot.github.io/documentation/tracker.md

 title: Tracker
 ---

-== Tracker

-// TODO //

 The 'tracker' is shown when you press down the left mouse button over some data in the plot.
 By default the tracker shows the values of the current point.

 ### Format string